tsuereth/glog/content/post/2017/09/02_danganronpa_v3_demo.md

 +++

-I heard on the internet, somewhere, that the Danganronpa series was kind of like a pop-anime version of {{% game "Phoenix Wright: Ace Attorney - Spirit of Justice" %}}Phoenix Wright{{% /game %}}.
-At least based on my experience with the demo for {{% game "Danganronpa V3: Killing Harmony" %}}Danganronpa V3: Killing Harmony{{% /game %}}, this ... seems like an artful comparison.
+I heard on the internet, somewhere, that the Danganronpa series was kind of like a pop-anime version of [Phoenix Wright](game:Phoenix Wright: Ace Attorney - Spirit of Justice).
+At least based on my experience with the demo for <game:Danganronpa V3: Killing Harmony>, this ... seems like an artful comparison.

 While these franchises share the theme of solving a mystery through adventure-game choices, everything else about Danganronpa is pretty unique.
 And not to Danganronpa's benefit.